 [7] [8] propose that the QoE measurement configuration should be stored at the AMF while the UE is in the RRC_IDLE state.

-Question 6: Which entity do you support to store the QoE configuration when UE in the RRC_IDLE state?
+Question 6: Which entity do you support to store the network instance of QoE configuration when UE in the RRC_IDLE state?

 UE